mariondevilliers/mariondevilliers.github.io/_pages/assessment-reports.md

 ### **Lead Author — Chapter 5: The Atlantic Meridional Overturning Circulation (AMOC)**
 **Upcoming Arctic Monitoring and Assessment Report (2026)**

-I am serving as Lead Author for Chapter 5 of the upcoming AMAP assessment report.
+Leading Chapter 5 of the upcoming AMAP assessment report.
 This chapter focuses on:

-- Observed changes in the AMOC and its subpolar gyre circulation
+- Observed changes in the AMOC and model projections
 - Links between Arctic freshwater anomalies, ice melt, and AMOC stability
 - Future risks of AMOC weakening in a warming climate
 - Implications for Arctic–Atlantic climate coupling